Mikaal Zulfiqar: Career

-In 2015, he played the role of Behroz Bakhtiyar Khan in romantic drama Diyar-e-Dil.
-Dawn praised Zulfiqar's performance and wrote, Meekal has finally chosen a role with depth as Behroz after a series of pot boilers.
-He looks amazing and reminds viewers again that he is the talented actor who could play the devil-may-care Shamraiz from Kuch Pyar ka Pagalpan or the self-absorbed, brooding Salman Ansar from Sheher-e-Zaat.
+In 2015, he played the role of Behroz Bakhtiyar Khan in the romantic drama Diyar-e-Dil.
+Dawn praised Zulfiqar's performance and wrote, "Meekal has finally chosen a role with depth as Behroz after a series of pot boilers.
+He looks amazing and reminds viewers again that he is the talented actor who could play the devil-may-care Shamraiz from Kuch Pyar ka Pagalpan or the self-absorbed, brooding Salman Ansar from Sheher-e-Zaat."
 Diyar-e-Dil was also well received by viewers.

-In 2017, he was highly appreciated for his performance in spiritual television series Alif Allah Aur Insaan.
+In 2017, he was highly appreciated for his performance in the spiritual television series Alif Allah Aur Insaan.
 The series became one of the most-watched shows of 2017.

-In March 2018, he made a special appearance in film Cake, co-starring Aamina Sheikh, Adnan Malik and Sanam Saeed.
-The film was highly lauded by critics.
+In March 2018, he made a special appearance in the film Cake, co-starring Aamina Sheikh, Adnan Malik, and Sanam Saeed.
+The film was highly praised by critics.
 His next film Na Band Na Baraati was released in June 2018.
 He said in an interview that doing that film was his way to support foreign investment in local cinema.

 In 2019, he was seen in Pakistani war film Sherdil opposite Armeena Khan.
 The film and Zulfiqar's performance received mostly unfavourable reviews from critics.
 Nevertheless, the film became Zulfiqar's first major box-office success, and grossed Rs.
 5.17 crore in the first five days of its release.

 Personal life

 Mikaal's full birth name is Mian Muhammad Mikaal Patras Aziz Zulfiqar.
-His father is a retired Pakistani diplomat and his mother is British.
+His father is a retired Pakistani diplomat, and his mother is British.
 His parents separated when Zulfiqar was 17 years old.
-He has two older sisters, one of whom lives in Australia and a younger brother, Jamal Andreas Zulfiqar, who is a prominent theatre actor in London.
+He has two older sisters, one of whom lives in Australia, and a younger brother, Jamal Andreas Zulfiqar, who is a prominent theatre actor in London.

 Mikaal's first relationship was with Pakistani film actress Zara Sheikh.
 Zulfiqar got engaged to model Sara Bhatti in 2010.
 They got married in 2012 and have two daughters.
 In March 2017, Zulfiqar announced on his Facebook page that he and Bhatti had officially divorced.

-Media image
+Public image

-Mikaal is listed among the ″top 10 most beautiful men of Pakistan″.
+Mikaal is listed among the "top 10 most beautiful men of Pakistan".
 In 2017, he was one of the highest-paid television actors in the country.
 In 2017, he was one of the most in-demand actors of Pakistani films and was offered a number of films.
 He signed five films that year.